VisualComputingInstitute/PARIS-sem-seg/README.md

 A list of things to try eventually to see how the performance and speed changes.

 * Convolution type
-    * normal conv
+    * Normal convolutions
-    * depthwise seperable
+    * Depthwise seperable convolutions
-    * bottle neck resblocks.
+    * Bottle neck resblocks
-* depth multiplier
+* Depth multiplier
 * Resblock count
 * Pooling counts
-* PSP net style in bottle neck.
+* PSP net style blocks in network center
+* Completely different network architectures

-## Main Todos
+## Main Todo
+* Replace printing with logging
+* Pull together the eval, predict and freeze script and use the freeze script in eval and predict so that code is less redundant and the model is frozen automatically.
+* Upload timing script.
 * Add an input loader and augmentation visualization script.
 * Add parametrization to the network (which convs, which blocks etc. as seen above.)
 * Add an E-net, or a mobile net, this might also include loading pretrained weights.
-* Zoom augmentation?
+* Zoom augmentation!
+* Half res support with OpenAIs gradient chekpointing
+* Dataset Loaders:
+    * Kitti
+    * Apolloscapes
+    * BDD 100k
+    * GTA / VIPER
+    * Synthia
+    * Virtual Kitti